-- Collect your books together

-- Clear a space where you can work comfortably

-- Make sure you have a bright light

-- Try to find a quiet place to work

-- Set aside regular slots for revision

-- Take a 5-10 minutes' break per hour

-- Make sure you plan some relaxation e.g. watching television, playing music, seeing friends, exercising, playing football.
+- Collect your books together - Clear a space where you can work comfortably - Make sure you have a bright light - Try to find a quiet place to work - Set aside regular slots for revision - Make sure it is distraction-free: no phones, tablets or background music. - Take a 5-10 minutes' break every 30-40 minutes. - Make sure you plan some relaxation e.g. watching television, playing music, seeing friends, exercising, playing football.
+Remember, this is the 'delayed gratification' part!